nestorsalceda/mamba/README.md

             with it('this code will be ignored too'): pass

-        with context('if there are multiple "only" methods only will run the last one'): with only('this code will be ignored because there are other "only" method'): pass
+        with context('if there are multiple "only_it" methods only will run the last one'): with only_it('this code will be ignored because there are other "only_it" method'): pass

             with it('this code will be ignored too'): pass

+            with only_it('this code will be executed'):
+                pass

-            with only('this code will be executed'):
+        with context('if there are multiple contexts and someone call the "only_context" method'): with only_context('only this code will be executed'): with it('this code will be executed'):
+                    pass

+                with it('this code will be executed too'): pass

+            with context('this context will be ignored'):
+                with it('this code will be ignored'):
                     pass

         with it('highlights slow tests'):
             time.sleep(10)